Rural Clinical Models for Health Promotion and Disease Prevention

 Adults 50-64: Community and Clinical Partnerships

-This publication is designed to promote lifesaving clinical preventive services for adults aged 50 to 64.
-It includes statistics and ideas for implementing community and clinical programs.
+Promotes lifesaving clinical preventive services for adults aged 50 to 64.
+Includes health prevention statistics, and identifies recommended practices for implementing community and clinical prevention programs.

 Organization(s): Centers for Disease Control and Prevention, American Medical Association, and AARP